johnsetzer/yerf/README.md

 yerf is a Javascript client side library designed to measure the runtime of programmer defined events and report them back to the server.
 It features a jQuery-like syntax as well as a waterfall view for analyzing data.

 #Design Rational
-- Light implementation that can be inlined at the beginning of a document's head with little performance overhead.
+- Light implementation that can be inlined at the end of a document's head with little performance overhead.
 - jQuery like syntax for ease of use
 - Namespaced events
 - Every sample is a key/value pair that can easily be injected into any tool.
 - A Sample with a given key can only be recorded once to ease logistics and to keep one client from skewing results by reporting an event many times.
 - Total missuses of the yerf, such as forgetting a required parameter, will throw an exception; but subtle runtime errors, like stopping a sample twice, will call the onError() callback, which defaults to doing nothing unless debug mode is enabled.
 In which case, it logs to console.
+- Uses `performance.now()` if available.
+Otherwise, it gracefully falls back on `new Date()`.
+- Allows backfilling of previous events so yerf loading doesn't have to block CSS and other assets in your document head.

 #Samples
 Samples consist of a key, a delta, a start time, an end time, and a state.
 Most sample methods return themselves so they can be chained together.